|University of Pennsylvania School of Medicine|

-Summary: University of Pennsylvania School of Medicine has submitted a new policy which improves the institutions already exemplary existing policies with regards to Speaking and Disclosure domains.
+Summary: University of Pennsylvania School of Medicine has submitted a new policy which improves the institutions already exemplary existing policies with regards to the Speaking domain.
 Extramural activities (i.e. potential conflicts of interest) are published on a publicly accessible website, personnel are prohibited from participating in speaker’s bureaus, and all presentation content must be controlled by faculty.
 Better control of continuing education, within a centralized anonymous fund, would be a logical next step for this institution.

 Demographics: The major training sites for students are the Hospital of the University of Pennsylvania, the Penn-Presbyterian Medical Center, and the Pennsylvania Hospital.
 Submitted policies apply to all hospitals and associated clinics.

 Updates: This institution did not submit any new or additional policies for the 2012-13 AMSA PharmFree Scorecard.
 This institution's evaluation was last updated: 10/23/2013.

 |Gifts & Meals||Acceptance of gifts and meals is prohibited.
 Unrestricted educational grants may be used for provision of modest meals for non-CME events.|